msi-ris/Tutorials/rnaseq_cmd.md

-You did not specify sufficient options to run the bulk_rnaseq subcommand of gopher-pipelines.
+You did not specify sufficient options to run the bulk_rnaseq subcommand of CHURP.
 You must specify a FASTQ directory (-f).
 Additionally, you must either specify a path to a HISAT2 index (-x) and GTF (-g), or an organism name (-r).
 If you are building a group template file, you need only specify a FASTQ directory.
 Please fix your command line and re-run.